alifsemi/alif_ml-embedded-evaluation-kit/docs/sections/building.md

 ```

 This fetches every model into the `resources_downloaded` directory.
 It also optimizes the models using the Vela compiler
-for the default 128 MACs configuration of the Arm® *Ethos™-U55* NPU and for the default 256 MACs configuration of the
+for the default 128 MACs configuration of the Arm® *Ethos™-U55* NPU, the default 256 MACs configuration of the
-Arm® *Ethos™-U65* NPU.
+Arm® *Ethos™-U65* NPU and the 256 MACs configuration of the Arm® *Ethos™-U85* NPU.

 > **Note:** This script requires Python version 3.10 or higher.
 Please make sure all [build prerequisites](./building.md#build-prerequisites)
 > are satisfied.
 If your environment points to system installed Python3 that is an older version than 3.10, choose the